falcosecurity/.github/SECURITY.md

 ## Falco's threat model

-Falco is a **runtime security detection** tool: it observes events from the systems it monitors evaluates them against a ruleset, and emits alerts.
+Falco is a **runtime security detection** tool: it observes events from the systems it monitors, evaluates them against a ruleset, and emits alerts.
 It **detects and notifies; it does not enforce, block, or isolate**.
 So evading Falco is not the same as defeating an enforcement control.

 Two facts shape what counts as a vulnerability:

-- **Falco runs as a trusted, privileged component**, configured by the operator, with high privilege (root / `CAP_SYS_ADMIN`, kernel instrumentation) on the host it monitors.
+- **Falco runs as a trusted, privileged component**, configured by the operator, with high privilege (root or an equivalent set of Linux capabilities, kernel instrumentation) on the host it monitors.
 - **Detection coverage comes from tunable rules and is expected to evolve.** Falco cannot detect every technique; gaps in rule coverage are detection-content improvements, not vulnerabilities.

 ### Trust boundaries

-- **Trusted (operator-controlled) inputs.** Falco's configuration, rules files, loaded plugins, and any capture files (`.scap`) the operator chooses to replay come from the operator, who already fully controls the host.
-Malformed or malicious operator-supplied input is a robustness bug, not a vulnerability, because the operator is inside the trust boundary.
+- **Trusted (operator-controlled) inputs.** Falco's configuration, rules files, loaded plugins, and any capture files (`.scap`) the operator chooses to replay are all selected by the operator, who already fully controls the host.
+Malformed or malicious operator-supplied input is a robustness bug, not a vulnerability, because the operator is inside the trust boundary and accepts the risk of what they choose to replay.
 - **Untrusted inputs.** The event data Falco ingests from the workloads it monitors (e.g., syscalls produced by potentially malicious processes or containers, and plugin-sourced events that may be attacker-influenced) crosses a trust boundary from the monitored environment into Falco.
+- **Artifact distribution.** The rules and plugins (and any other artifact kind) an operator installs are trusted, but their integrity in transit is established by `falcoctl` at install time, not by Falco when it loads them.
+Which registry to trust, whether to require signatures, and what an index contains are operator choices, inside the trust boundary.
+A *silent* failure to verify an artifact the operator expected to be verified is a vulnerability.

 ### What we protect